mattermost/docs/source/help/settings/theme-colors.md

 To import a theme, go to **Preferences > Sidebar Theme** from within Slack, open the custom theme option, copy the theme color vector and then paste it into the *Input Slack Theme* input box in Mattermost.
 Any theme settings that are not customizable in Slack will default to the “Mattermost” standard theme settings.

 ## Custom Themes
 Observe a live preview as you customize theme colors and then click **Save** to confirm your changes.
 Discard your changes by exiting the settings modal and clicking **Yes, Discard**.

+#### Sidebar Styles
 - **Sidebar BG:** Background color of the Channels pane, and Account and Team settings navigation sidebars.
 - **Sidebar Text:** Text colour of read channels in the Channels pane, and tabs in the Account and Team settings navigation sidebar.
 - **Sidebar Header BG:** Background color of the header above the Channels pane and all modal headers.